department-of-veterans-affairs/va.gov-cms/READMES/testing.md

 ## Test Suite

-There are 3 main types of tests:
+There are 4 main types of tests:

 1. **Static Tests:**
   Static tests are run as a Git Commit hook: Developers cannot commit code if any of these tests fail.
 Static tests only require the source code.
 No site is needed.

+    See the [hooks/pre-commit file](../hooks/pre-commit) for the exact command run before git commit.
     1. `va/tests/phpcs` - "PHP CodeSniffer" tests ensure coding standards
      are met.
     1. `va/tests/phplint` - Ensures no syntax errors are present.